UNiXMIT/UNiXextend/docs/AcuXDBC-LINUXClient.md

     FILE_PREFIX     ;/home/products/acu1100shx64/data;/home/products/acu1100shx64/sample/acuxdbc/data
     ```

-    **Note:** This product only, supports the semi-colon as a separator, not a colon as would be expected on Linux/UNIX.
+    **Note:** This product only supports the semi-colon as a separator, not a colon as would be expected on Linux/UNIX.

 6. Verify that the AcuXDBC licence file, xvision.alc, is located in the bin directory.

 7. Run setup script demo.sh located at $GENESIS_HOME/bin.

 8. Try to access a sample Vision file using a utility that came with unixODBC:

     ```
     $ isql -v acuxdbc system manager